blue-cut/blue-cut.github.io/_posts/2020-08-02-introduction-to-quadtrees-for-games.markdown

 ## Insertion

 As usual with trees, we can implement everything using recursion.
-A common pattern in trees is that we wan't to know wether we're in a leaf node or not : this is easily accomplished with our `is_leaf()` function below :
+A common pattern in trees is that we wan't to know wether we're in a leaf node or not (hence our `is_leaf()` function).
+When we are in a leaf node, we perform a terminal action, while when we're not, we launch the function recursively on the node's children.
+Here is our insertion function :

 ```python
     def insert_(self, rectangle: Rectangle):